Espanto Jr.

-Espanto Jr. is the most recognizable ring name of Jesús Andrade Salas (born May 11, 1956), a retired Mexican luchador, or professional wrestler.
+Espanto Jr. is the most recognizable ring name of Jesús Andrade Salas (born May 11, 1956), a retired Mexican professional wrestler.
 Over his 25-year-long career, Andrade worked under a number of different aliases, most importantly as Espanto Jr. ("Terror Jr."), later on as El Santo Negro ("The Black Saint"), and as the first person to work as Pentagón.
 Andrade was forced to retire from wrestling after suffering a life-threatening injury during a match that briefly left him clinically dead before being revived in the middle of the ring.

-Andrade is part of an extensive wrestling family started by his father who worked as "El Moro" and is referred to as the "Moro Family".
+Andrade is part of an extensive wrestling family started by his father, who worked as "El Moro" and is referred to as the "Moro Family".
 His son currently works for Consejo Mundial de Lucha Libre (CMLL), using Andrade's most famous moniker, Espanto Jr. His nephew worked for CMLL for almost a decade under the name La Sombra, and worked for WWE under the name Andrade.

 Personal life

-Jesús Andrade Salas is the son of professional wrestler El Moro (Spanish for "The Moor") who trained Andrade and at least five of his brothers for their professional wrestling careers.
+Jesús Andrade Salas is the son of professional wrestler El Moro (Spanish for "The Moor"), who trained Andrade and at least five of his brothers for their professional wrestling careers.
 Several of his brothers are or have been professional wrestlers.
 His older brother, José Andrade Salas, is best known under the ring name "Brilliante".
 Two of his brothers are only known publicly under their ring names: Moro III and Zafiro/Pentagoncito.
 Another brother, Juan Andrade Salas, has also wrestled under the name "Zafiro" at one point in his career.
 Jesús' younger brother, Juan Andrade Salas, has worked under a variety of ring names, including "Kevin", "Radioactivo" and "El Pollo Asesino".
-Jesús' son is also a professional wrestler, working as the enmascarado (masked) character Espanto Jr., and since he has never been unmasked his full name has not been revealed.
+Jesús' son is also a professional wrestler, working as the enmascarado (masked) character Espanto Jr., and since he has never been unmasked, his full name has not been revealed.
 His nephew is former Consejo Mundial de Lucha Libre (CMLL) headliner La Sombra, son of José Andrade.

 Professional wrestling career

 Andrade made his professional wrestling debut in 1971 using the ring name "El Moro II", and at times even worked as "El Moro" like his father.
-He would later use names such as Chuy Andrade and Negro Andrade as he worked on the Mexican Independent circuit.
+He would later use names such as Chuy Andrade and Negro Andrade as he worked on the Mexican independent circuit.